Au•di•tion (o-dish-en) n. - The art of putting yourself under extreme stress while satisfying the sadistic intentions of others.

-- For musical auditions, auditionee should prepare a short memorized solo (approximately two minutes, with accompaniment) and should bring sheet music to auditions.
+For musical auditions, auditionees should prepare a short, memorized solo (approximately two minutes, though Directors will often ask for only 16-32 bars, with accompaniment) and should bring sheet music to auditions.
 Accompanists are provided for auditions.
 Solos do not need to be from the production being auditioned for.
-Depending on the production, auditionees may be asked to learn a short dance combination, to be performed in the audition in a small group setting, or may be asked to partipate in other movement activities.
+Depending on the production, auditionees may be asked to learn a short dance combination, to be performed in the audition in a small group setting, or may be asked to participate in other movement activities.

 - Take your time.
 You will read much faster than you think.

 - Be as expressive as possible.
 The director can always pull you back.

 If you’re struggling picking audition music, here are some things to keep in mind: